gares/iris/docs/proof_guide.md

 ### capital letters

-* A : Type, cmraT or ofeT
+* A : Type, cmra or ofe
-* B : Type, cmraT or ofeT
+* B : Type, cmra or ofe
 * C
 * D
 * E : coPset = mask of fancy update or WP